Alfredo Castro (actor)

 Alfredo Arturo Castro Gómez (born 19 December 1955), best known as Alfredo Castro, is a Chilean actor.
-With a well established trajectory in theater and television, he became one of the most well-known Latin American film actors of the 2010s.
+With an established career in theater and television, he became one of the most prominent Latin American film actors of the 2010s.

 Personal and early life

 Castro grew up in a family of five brothers; his mother died of cancer when he was 10.
 He attended elementary and middle school at Saint Gabriel de Las Condes, Kent School in Providencia and Liceo de Hombres No. 11 in Las Condes.

 Castro entered the Theater Department of the Faculty of Arts of the University of Chile, where he graduated in acting in 1977.
 That same year he received the APES Award from the Association of Entertainment Journalists.
 That same year he debuted in Equus, with good reviews from the specialized press.

 Acting career

 Between 1978 and 1981, Castro worked in Teatro Itinerante, where he was one of the founders.
 In 1982, he participated in the production of De cara al mañana for Televisión Nacional de Chile, beginning his extensive career on the small screen.
 He traveled to London in 1983, with a scholarship from the British Council to study at the London Academy of Music and Dramatic Art.

 In 1989, Castro received a scholarship from the Government of France to perfect himself in theater directing in Paris, Strasbourg and Lyon.
 He returned the same year and founded the company Teatro La Memoria.
 In 2013, he announced the closure, due to lack of funds, of this theater that operated in Bellavista 503.
 Before he had notified that he should also end his research center that gave seminars on dramaturgy, directing, acting and writing.

 Castro worked as a teacher and deputy director of the Fernando González Theater Academy.

 For the theater of the Catholic University, Castro staged the plays Theo and Vicente mown by the sun (adaptation of Nous, Theo et Vincent Van Gogh, by Jean Menaud; 1990) and King Lear, with a translation by Nicanor Parra; and in Chile, La Catedral de la Luz (1995), by Pablo Álvarez and Casa de Luna (1997) by Juan Claudio Burgos Droguett, a work inspired by the novel El lugar sinlimites, by José Donoso.

 Castro was president of the Asociación Gremial de Directores de Chile (1997-2000) and artistic director of the Muestra de Dramaturgia organized by the General Secretariat of Government (1999-2000).
 During that same season, he staged Hechos consumados by Juan Radrigán and Patas de perro, based on the homonymous novel by Carlos Droguett.